hilton/hilton.github.com/blog/_posts/2020-01-28-value-proposition.md

 > Use customer visits to learn ‘how your product is valued by different customer types’, and for ‘the discovery of possible problems where posed value propositions don’t align with customer expectations’.

-It takes a lot of skill to make best use of customer visits, but you can do worse than start with the following questions.
+It takes a lot of skill to make best use of customer visits, but the main thing is to get the customer talking, and to listen and make good notes that you can refer to later.

-1. What business problem do you intend to solve?
-2. What did you use before using our product?
-Why did you decide to switch?
-3. Why did you select our product?
-4. Does our product satisfy your expectations?
-5. What would make solving your problem with our product more successful?

 It probably won’t take many of these discussions for patterns to emerge.
-You will therefore need to take good notes that you can refer to later.

 ## Iterate with prospects